Number 11

 Stay at Number 11

-The Geoffrey Bawa residence is considered a special architectural marvel which also houses art and artifacts from the collection of the Late Archt.
-Geoffrey Bawa.
-Whist the Geoffrey Bawa Trust endeavours to encourage stays for those enthusiasts of Architecture and the Art, it is important to note that this residence is not run as a regular hotel.
+The Geoffrey Bawa residence is a significant architectural work that houses art and artefacts from the collection of the late architect Geoffrey Bawa.
+While the Geoffrey Bawa Trust welcomes stays from those with an interest in architecture and the arts, it is important to note that the residence is not operated as a conventional hotel.

 For inquiries and reservations: admin@geoffreybawa.org